NDA Syllabus And Exam Pattern 2025 For NDA 1 And 2 Exam

 NDA Geography Syllabus for Section E

-The questions in this section are made from the topics like Origin of the earth, latitude and longitudes, rocks, wind, cyclones, etc. Check the list of topics given below to get a better understanding of this section.
+The questions in this section are made from topics like the Origin of the Earth, latitude and longitude, rocks, wind, cyclones, etc. Check the list of topics given below to get a better understanding of this section.

 Geography Syllabus For NDA